 - Reusable bags made of cloth or thicker plastic that meet the requirements of the ordinance.

 - Bags customers use inside establishments to package bulk items such as fruit, vegetables, grains, candy, etc.; contain or wrap frozen foods, meat or fish; contain or wrap flowers, potted plants, etc. are still allowed.
-Additionally, laundry or dry-cleaning bags, or bags sold in packages intended to be used for home food storage, garbage waste, pet waste, or yard waste are not included in this ordinance.
+Also, laundry or dry-cleaning bags, or bags sold in packages intended to be used for home food storage, garbage waste, pet waste, or yard waste are not included in this ordinance.

 The law applies to all retail establishments including, but not limited to, convenience and grocery stores, restaurants, pharmacies, stores that sell wine, beer or spirits, seasonal and temporary businesses, jewelry stores, hair salons, and household goods stores.
 If your business supplies a consumer with some sort of product – whether paid or unpaid – then you must comply with this law.